paulc4/hello-server/README.md

 # Hello Server

-You will need Docker and Java installed to run this sdemo.
+You will need Docker and Java JDK installed to run this sdemo.

 * OpenJDK is available here: https://www.azul.com/downloads/zulu.
+  * Scroll down to _Zulu CommunityTM Downloads_
-Enter your platform and processor size.
+  * Enter Java version, your platform and processor size.

 * [Docker for Desktop](https://www.docker.com/products/docker-desktop) is an easy option for Windows o MAcOS and has a one-click option to run Kubernetes as well.